A Texas Non-Profit CorporationApproved: October 22, 2018

 4.13 Proxy.
 A board member who is unable to attend a Board meeting cannot vote by written proxy.

 5.1 Officers and Duties.
-The Board shall elect officers of Grace After Fire, biennially, which shall include Chair, a Vice-Chair, a Secretary, a Treasurer, and such assistants and other officers as the Board shall from time to time determine.
+The Board shall elect officers of Grace After Fire biennially at the annual meeting which shall include a Chair, a Vice-Chair, a Secretary, a Treasurer, and such assistants and other officers as the Board shall from time to time determine.

 5.2 Chair.
 The Chair shall preside at meetings and have the power to call meetings.
 The Chair shall be responsible for leadership of the Board in discharging its powers and duties and shall, in general supervise and control all of the business and affairs of Grace After Fire.